wilhembk/cisco-nxapi-wrapper/README.md

 > CRITICAL: The following interfaces are running in half duplex
 	- eth1/107

+There are no interfaces that are disabled due to an error

 > The following transceivers show hardware issues:
 	- Interface: Ethernet1/2